Neurofeedback 101 – Intro to Neurofeedback in Concierge Style

 October 20th – 22nd, 2018

-- Personalized instruction by Michael Cohen, a respected teacher and leading expert in the field.
+- Small class size with personalized instruction by Michael Cohen, a respected

-- Concepts presented in simple and easy to understand terms
+- Held at our neurofeedback center with training in actual treatment rooms.
+Concepts presented in simple and easy to understand terms

 “I learned more in the first day than in four days of another course I took.”